Argelia Laya: Teaching career

 When Laya began teaching, the salaries of normal school teachers were among the lowest in Venezuela.
-However, the nation was also undergoing major reforms, as the government of Isaías Medina Angarita was overthrown by a conspiracy of junior military officers working in concert with the left-wing Democratic Action party in the 1945 Venezuelan coup d'état.
+Around this time, the nation was undergoing major reforms, as the government of Isaías Medina Angarita was overthrown by junior military officers working in concert with the left-wing Democratic Action party in the 1945 Venezuelan coup d'état.
 Laya initially wanted to teach in Guyana, but women were not allowed to teach there.
 She then made plans to teach in Santa Elena de Uairén but, because of a teacher shortage, was assigned to Zulia instead, where she earned Bs.
 300 a month.
-In late 1945, Rómulo Betancourt of Democratic Action officially came to power and began instituting social reforms such as land redistribution and controls on oil companies.
+In late 1945, Rómulo Betancourt of Democratic Action officially came to power as president of Venezuela and began instituting social reforms such as land redistribution and controls on oil companies.
 Laya was sent to the República de Panamá School in La Guaira State to carry out a literacy campaign.

 In 1946, Laya co-founded the Organization of the National Union of Women, serving as its secretary.
 Around this time, she became pregnant.
-Despite the stigma of single motherhood, which was particularly strong for teachers (who were forbidden from teaching and often committed suicide or sought abortions), she decided to go through with the pregnancy, sending a letter to the education minister, Luis Beltrán Prieto Figueroa, claiming a constitutional right to maternity regardless of marital status.
+At the time, there was strong stigma against single mothers, particularly teachers, who were forbidden from teaching and often committed suicide or sought abortions.
+Despite this, she decided to continue with the pregnancy, writing a letter to the education minister, Luis Beltrán Prieto Figueroa, claiming her constitutional right to maternity regardless of her marital status.
 While she was still allowed to teach after this, she was suspended for several months for "immoral conduct", and when she returned, she was assigned to a lower-level school.

 Soon after, Venezuelan society was transformed again by the 1948 Venezuelan coup d'état, which saw the ascent of a military junta that repressed organized labor groups and fired teachers sympathetic to the Democratic Action party.
 Around 1950, when junta member Marcos Pérez Jiménez became the country's de facto dictator, Laya withdrew from Democratic Action, citing its failure to organize clandestine campaigns against the dictatorship.
-She enrolled at the Pedagogical Institute of Caracas, studying philosophy and the education sciences, and continued her organizing work despite the Pérez Jiménez regime's repression, forming the Women’s Committee of the Patriotic Board, working with the Legion of Women Nationalists, delivering food to prisoners, organizing street protests, and advocating for women's reproductive rights, including the right to abortion and childcare.
-She also married a man named Rafael Elino Martínez in 1952.
+She enrolled at the Pedagogical Institute of Caracas, studying philosophy and the education sciences.
+She also continued her organizing work despite the Pérez Jiménez regime's repression, forming the Women's Committee of the Patriotic Board, working with the Legion of Women Nationalists, delivering food to prisoners, organizing street protests, and advocating for women's reproductive rights, including the right to abortion and childcare.
+In 1952, she married Rafael Elino Martínez, about whom little is known.
 While she was temporarily suspended from the institute as a political reprisal for her organizing activity, she graduated in 1955 and began teaching mental health classes at a private high school.